Major financial decisions can create a lot of anxiety, particularly if it involves a product you may not know a ton about like an annuity.

 On that note, it’s essential not to become overly fixated on a single interest rate, product or company that may not ultimately be the most suitable choice for your needs.

 Maintaining an open relationship with your agent or advisor can be highly beneficial.
-By sharing your financial goals and pertinent information, you empower them to guide you towards the most suitable product.
+By sharing your financial goals and pertinent information, they can guide you towards the most suitable product.

 This process doesn’t need to feel intimidating, as your advisor is available to provide assistance and guidance every step of the way.